IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 - Only one token refresh call can be active at a time.
-- An unsuccessful [GET /token/refresh](../endpoints/get-token-refresh.md) response due to the user's optout or the refresh token expiration suspends  the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
+- An unsuccessful [POST /token/refresh](../endpoints/post-token-refresh.md) response due to the user's optout or the refresh token expiration suspends  the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
 In all other cases, auto-refresh attempts will continue in the background.
 - The [callback function](#callback-function) specified during the SDK initialization is invoked under the following circustances:
 	- After each successful refresh attempt.
 	- After an initial failure to refresh an expired advertising token.